 Deer Woman: A Vignette, 2015

-Writer Deer Woman: A Vignette, which later grew into Deer Woman: An Anthology, tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
-Written by Elizabeth LaPensée, edited by Allie Vasquez, and edited by Jonathan Thunder.
+Writer Deer Woman: A Vignette, which later grew into Deer Woman: An Anthology(Native Realities Press 2017), tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
+Written by Elizabeth LaPensée, edited by Allie Vasquez, and illustrated by Jonathan Thunder.
 Winner of the Awesome Foundation Portland's Peoples' Choice Award.

 The Observing, 2015

-Writer Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collectionwith art by GMB Chomichuk, "The Observing"retells a historical story of an unexpected encounter while hunting.
+Writer Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collection(AH Comics) with art by GMB Chomichuk, "The Observing"retells a historical story of an unexpected encounter while hunting.
 Bronze Medal for “Best Graphic Novel” at the 20th Annual Independent Publisher’s Awards.
 Named "The Best Book of 2015" by the School Library Journal.

 Copper Heart, 2015